-The rules for assignment of modulus of elasticity design values have changed over the years, resulting in a need for careful consideration in any evaluation of an existing structure.
-Design values for modulus of elasticity are important for determining the serviceability of laminated timbers under design loads and can be critical for stability calculations, such as for beam and column buckling or ponding.
+The rules for assigning modulus of elasticity design values have changed over the years, resulting in a need for careful consideration when evaluating an existing structure.
+Modulus of elasticity design values are important for determining the serviceability of laminated timbers under design loads and can be critical for stability calculations, such as beam and column buckling or ponding.